woolandsilkco/woolandsilkco.github.io/_posts/2016-07-30-newsletter-august-1st-2016.md

 **Super Summer Sell Off!!**

-For the week of August 9 - 13we will be featuring summer yarns & select others at 30% off.
+For the week of August 9 - 13 we will be featuring summer yarns & select others at 30% off.

 These include: